-Our mentor family consists of approximately 200 caring and successful community professionals in a myriad of careers; physicians, surgeons, law enforcement, engineering, business, finance, legal, culinary arts, music, theatre, nursing, firefighting, graphic arts, technology, construction, education, interior design, architecture, physical therapy . . .
+Our mentor family consists of approximately 250 caring and successful community professionals in a myriad of careers; physician, surgeon, law enforcement, engineering, business, finance, legal, culinary arts, music, theatre, nursing, firefighting, graphic arts, technology, construction, education, interior design, architecture, physical therapy, journalism, top executives, television; the list goes on.
 Mentors provide career job shadowing so students can explore career options of their choice, first hand and also help to develop decision-making skills.
 The program gives our students a window to their future as well as a reality check on their dreams before they go on to make further educational choices.

 Mentors become an adult listener outside of family and school who can empathize with students about being a teen in our complicated world.
 Mentor pairs often develop genuine friendships that last for many years.